Mass arrests after Kristallnacht: Transfer to concentration camp

 Most of the prisoners arrived in the three concentration camps of Dachau, Sachsenhausen and Buchenwald in the first two to three days after the pogrom night.
 Further transports from Vienna arrived on the 22 November.
 The "Aktionsjuden" from Berlin were driven by trucks to the camp gate of Sachsenhausen.
-Others were transported by bus, train or suburban railway and then on foot.
+Others were transported by bus, train, or suburban railway and then continued on foot.
 For Dachau, 10,911 Jews were committed, Buchenwald 9,845 and for Sachsenhausen the figure is estimated at 6,000.
-This means that the total number of prisoners in concentration camps had doubled in an instant.
+This means that the total number of prisoners in concentration camps had doubled near instantaneously.

 In many cases, the detainees were subjected to the brutality of the escorts during transport.
-According to some reports, "almost all prisoners", when they arrived in Dachau as well as in Buchenwald, showed traces of injuries, some of them serious, that they had suffered during or after their arrest.
-Other police officers accompanying them testified that they had behaved correctly or even shown compassion.
+According to some reports, "almost all prisoners", when they arrived in Dachau and Buchenwald, showed traces of sometimes serious injuries that they had suffered during or after their arrest.

 Camp stay

 A humiliating admission procedure with hours of standing for roll calls, undressing, hair cutting and putting on the prisoners' clothes had a shocking effect on the victims and is widely described in eyewitness accounts.
-Bourgeois values and honorary titles suddenly no longer applied.
-This created feelings of degradation, lawlessness and being at the mercy of others.
+This and other methods created feelings of degradation, lawlessness and being at the mercy of others.

 The accommodation in Buchenwald was completely inadequate, where five windowless barracks were each occupied by 2000 "Aktionsjuden" and sanitary facilities were initially lacking.
-The daily routine was structured by three roll calls, which often lasted for hours and became a torture in rain and cold.
-Sometimes the detainees had to exercise and perform meaningless and physically demanding tasks.
+The daily routine was structured by three roll calls, which often lasted for hours and became a torture during the rain and cold.
+Sometimes, the detainees had to exercise and perform meaningless and physically demanding tasks.
 In Dachau, the number of registered deaths rose disproportionately.

 Parole

-The duration of the imprisonment was very different.
+The duration of the imprisonment was inconsistent.
 From the end of November 1938, 150 to 250 "Aktionsjuden" were released daily.
 On 1 January 1939, 1,605 Jews were still imprisoned in Buchenwald and 958 in Sachsenhausen.

 The reports of the "Aktionsjuden" show that they could not identify any system or criteria for the dismissals.
 On 28 November 1938, the release of young people under the age of sixteen was ordered, as was the release of front fighters.
 As of 12 December, the inmates over 50 years of age were to be released, and as of 21 December, Jewish teachers were to be given preferential dismissal.
-Others gained their freedom because their plans to leave the country had already reached an advanced stage or even their visas were threatening to expire.
-Still others were released immediately after the transfer of their villa.
-Jewish car owners, who had their driving license revoked from 3 December 1938, were pressured to sell their cars at a ridiculous price.
+Others gained their freedom because their plans to leave the country had already reached an advanced stage or even their visas were nearly expired.
+Still others were released immediately after the transfer of their visas.
+Jewish car owners, who had their driving license revoked from 3 December 1938, were pressured to sell their cars at meager prices.
 Anyone who refused to make such a request could nevertheless be unexpectedly dismissed.